Trevecca Nazarene Trojans

 The Trevecca Trojans are the athletic teams that represent Trevecca Nazarene University, located in Nashville, Tennessee, in intercollegiate sports at the NCAA Division II ranks.
-The Trojans moved from the NAIA to NCAA Division II in 2012–2013 and were a founding member of the Great Midwest Athletic Conference.
+The Trojans moved from the NAIA to NCAA Division II in 2012–2013 and were a founding member of the Great Midwest Athletic Conference (G-MAC).
 In 2024-25, the Trojans moved their athletic teams to the Gulf South Conference.